OmniVirt/OmniVirtVRPlayer-iOS-Example/README.md

                     andAdSpaceIDNumber:[NSNumber numberWithInt: AD_SPACE_ID]] // Replace with your Ad Space ID
 ```

-Once you set it up correctly, user will sometime see an ad among the player and that will turn into your revenue !
+Once it is set up correctly, user will sometime see an ad among the player and that will turn into your revenue !

 ### Player Callback